 5 companies provided inputs.
 5 Companies agreed to capture RRC-INACTIVE in section 7.w.
 1 company suggested to change the wording a bit, and looks ok to Rapporteur.

 .
-“Positioning may be performed when a UE is in RRC_INACTIVE state.
+“Positioning may be performed when a UE is in RRC_INACTIVE.
 Any uplink LCS or LPP message can be transported in RRC_INACTIVE.
-If the UE initiated data transmission using UL SDT, the network can send DL LCS, LPP message and RRC message (e.g. to configure SRS for UL positioning, if it UL positioning is supported) to the UE.”
+If the UE initiated data transmission using UL SDT, the network can send DL LCS, LPP and RRC message (e.g. to configure SRS for UL positioning, if it UL positioning is supported) to the UE.”

 Proposal 3.2: Capture positioning in RRC_INACTIVE in section 7.w